 Sweet William, Phlox divaricata

-Sweet William attracts Butterflies
+Sweet William attracts Butterflies.

 Sweet William is a flower that has many names

 It is also known as Phlox, Louisiana Phlox, and Wild Blue Phlox.
 But no matter what name you know it by or call it this little flower is sure to be a gorgeous addition to any garden.
 It has flowers that range from blue, pink and purple and bloom from mid to late spring.
-This perennial is great to use in a border, in a container garden, or rock garden, and they are even more gorgeous when you plant many of them together.
+This perennial is excellent to use in a border, in a container garden, or rock garden, and they are even more gorgeous when you plant many of them together.
 The flowers are suitable for cutting and enjoying their beauty and slight fragrance in the home, and they also attract butterflies.